Azure/azure-iot-sdks/csharp/device/doc/devbox_setup.md

 4.)
 Validation.dll

-There are the files you need to copy in the bin\x64\Debug\AppX folder of your **AppX** package of your project in C++ or JavaScript.
+There are the files you need to copy in the **corresponding** bin\x64\Debug\AppX folder of your **AppX** package of your project in Visual C++ or JavaScript on which NuGet package installed failed.

-To add the reference, you reference WinRT assembly \bin\x64\Debug\\**Microsoft.Azure.Devices.Client.winmd**
+To add the reference for your client SDK, you will reference WinRT assembly bin\x64\Debug\AppX\\**Microsoft.Azure.Devices.Client.winmd** which you just copied.

-For UWP app in JavaScript, call to device library would be something like this
+For UWP app in JavaScript, calls to client device library would be something like this

 ```
 var azureClient = Microsoft.Azure.Devices.Client;